hamlet-io/docs/docs/hello/hamlet.md

     end
 `}/>

-To create this relationship in hamlet we create a link from the `Hello` component to the `Hello-LB` component.
+To create this relationship in hamlet we create a link between components.
+In this case, from the `Hello` component to the `Hello-LB` component.
 When we deploy this infrastructure the container will be configured to register with the load balancer which will send traffic to either copy of the `Hello` Service.